McKlay/research-starter-handbook/docs/chapter15.md

 You’ve written your paper.
 You’ve revised based on feedback.
 Now comes the final stretch—turning your draft into a professional, submission-ready manuscript.

+This stage is about more than just uploading a file.
+It’s about attention to detail, teamwork, and making sure your work is presented in the best possible light.
+The final steps can be stressful, but with good planning and organization, you’ll avoid last-minute panic and increase your chances of a smooth submission.

 But there are still decisions to make:

 - Who are the official authors?